movement-pass/movement-pass.github.io/public-api.md

 v2) we are only loading the aws libraries that we are using in our code that also reduces lambda package size drastically.
-The last thing I want to mention when packing the code we are using another npm package [@vercel/ncc](https://github.com/vercel/ncc) that compiles the node.js code into a single file which enhance the runtime performance, this is not a lambda specific thing you can use the same technique in your other server applications.
+The last thing I want to mention when packing the code we are using another npm package [@vercel/ncc](https://github.com/vercel/ncc) that compiles the node.js code into a single file which enhance the runtime performance, this is not a lambda specific thing, you can use the same technique in your other server applications.

 ## .NET